BCD Adder in Digital Logic

-BCD stand for binary coded decimal.
-Suppose, we have two 4-bit numbers A and B. The value of A and B can varies from 0(0000 in binary) to 9(1001 in binary) because we are considering decimal numbers.
+BCD stands for binary coded decimal.
+It is used to perform the addition of BCD numbers.
+A BCD digit can have any of ten possible four-bit representations.
+Suppose, we have two 4-bit numbers A and B. The value of A and B can vary from 0(0000 in binary) to 9(1001 in binary) because we are considering decimal numbers.

 - If C’ = 1 (Satisfies 16-19)